Our contracts and spending

-If you are a supplier interested in tendering for opportunities with us, please become a registered supplier at the AusTender website.
-You can register for specific areas of interest and you will then receive notifications from AusTender.
+If you are a seller interested in tendering for opportunities with us, please become a registered seller at the AusTender website.
+You can register for specific areas of interest, and you will then receive notifications from AusTender.

 Other procurements (under $80,000 and panels)

-We request quotes and proposals from suppliers in various ways.
+We request quotes and proposals from sellers in various ways.
 This may be:

 - via Dynamic Sourcing for Panels (DS4P) on AusTender